Gardening Islington Accessibility Statement

 Islington Gardens Accessibility Overview

-This Accessibility Statement explains the steps Gardening Islington has taken to make our services, events and local gardening resources within the Islington area as accessible as possible.
+Community gardener preparing soil in an urban Islington garden bed This Accessibility Statement explains the steps Gardening Islington has taken to make our services, events and local gardening resources within the Islington area as accessible as possible.
 We are committed to providing an inclusive experience for residents, volunteers and visitors engaging with Islington gardening activities.
 This statement covers digital access and on-site accessibility practices for community gardens, workshops and outreach in the local Gardening Islington area.

 We aim to meet WCAG 2.1 AA compliance standards across our online information and resources about gardens in Islington.
 Our approach includes improving color contrast, ensuring text resizes without loss of content or functionality, and structuring pages with clear headings and semantic HTML to support navigation.
 Where practical, we implement accessible multimedia with captions, transcripts and descriptive audio so that Islington gardening content is usable by more people.

+A person wearing yellow gardening gloves is planting a vibrant orange marigold flower into a wooden garden planter box situated on a lush green lawn.
+The planter contains dark, rich soil, and several other marigolds with bright yellow and orange blooms are already growing within it.
+Surrounding the planter, additional marigolds are in full flower, with dense, healthy green foliage.
+The background features a well-maintained grassy area, suggesting an outdoor garden space prepared for further planting.
+The scene appears to be outdoors on a bright, sunny day, highlighting the vivid colours of the flowers and thefreshness of the garden environment.
+This image reflects typical gardening activities that Gardening Islington might undertake, emphasizing the cultivation of colourful ornamental plants in a domestic or community garden setting.
 In addition to policy, our technical measures include ARIA landmarks, skip links for quick navigation, and logical tab order.
 We test with screen readers and assistive technologies to verify that community gardening information, event sign-ups and volunteer forms in Islington gardens are operable.
 We continuously improve compatibility with popular screen-reader support tools to make it easier for people who rely on assistive devices to access gardening activities and resources.

 Keyboard navigation is essential for many users.
 Our site and digital materials are designed so that all interactive elements related to Islington community gardening can be reached and operated by keyboard alone.
 Focus indicators are visible and consistent, form fields include clear labels and error messages, and interactive maps and schedules include keyboard-friendly controls to help people plan visits to local gardens and workshops.

+A woman wearing a red and white checkered shirt, black trousers, and gardening gloves is kneeling and tending to a colorful flower bed in an outdoor garden, with blooming plants featuring green, yellow, and silver foliage.
+Behind her, a grey wheelbarrow filled with soil or compost and small terracotta pots rests on a paved pathway, indicating ongoing planting or garden maintenance.
+The garden area is bordered by a paved surface, and in the background, there are additional flower beds with vibrant pink and purple flowers, surrounded by lush greenery.
+The scene suggests a well-maintained outdoor space, suitable for professional gardening services in Islington, with a focus on planting, garden upkeep, and outdoor landscape care under natural lighting conditions typical of a mild, cloudy day.
 We follow accessible publishing practices for images and media: images used to highlight Islington garden projects include meaningful alt text or are marked decorative when appropriate, videos include captions and transcripts, and audio descriptions are added when required.
 Our content editors are trained to use plain language and descriptive link text so that information about gardening in Islington is easier to understand and navigate.

 To help users, we provide clear guidance on how to change display settings, enlarge type, and adjust contrast in web browsers and mobile devices.
 We also offer downloadable resources in accessible formats where possible.
 For onsite accessibility at community plots and green spaces across Islington, we provide accessible routes, seating options and signage designed with legibility and orientation in mind.